2 things to know about comparing Medigap quotes:

 Keep in mind the premiums may increase in future years depending on the policy’s age-related pricing structure.
 Before you choose a policy, you should know exactly how pricing will change as you age.
 There are three age-related pricing structures used by Medigap insurers:

 - Community-rated pricing

 Note: If you get quotes for Plan F, make sure to note which quotes are for regular Plan F and which are for the high-deductible Plan F.

-Once you find an insurance company for your desired Medigap plan, you can move on to the final step, which is purchasing a policy.
+After comparing Medigap quotes and finding an insurance company that offers your desired Medigap plan, you can move on to the final step, which is purchasing a policy.

-After deciding on a plan type and insurance company, it is time to buy a policy.
-Read our page on buying a policy for more information.
+After deciding on a plan type and insurance company, it is time to buy a Medigap policy.